airspot-dev/krules/README.md

 ## Starting material

 - [krules-project-template](https://github.com/airspot-dev/krules-project-template): A KRules empty project sekeleton.
-Include a a step by step guide with some basic components exaplanaition
+Include a a step by step guide with some basic concepts exaplanaition

 ## Core libraries